mortenson/drupal-docker-lite/README.md

 - `./url.sh` will print the current URL.
 Useful for automation, as the domain is configurable and port 80 may not be exposed if the proxy is broken.

+# Meta commands

+As you may be running multiple instances of drupal-docker-lite, commands are provided which perform operations on arbitrary instances.

+- `./meta/list.sh` will list all running drupal-docker-lite instances.
+- `./meta/inspect.sh [NAME]` will list all containers for a given instance.
+- `./meta/stop.sh [NAME]` will stop a given instance's containers.
+- `./meta/start.sh [NAME]` will start a given instance's containers.
+- `./meta/remove.sh [NAME]` will stop and remove a given instance's containers.

 # Drush support

 If you run Drush while in the drupal-docker-lite directory or any sub-directory,